RDalcolmo/Discord-Announcer/README.md

 - An event such as: Blood moon, solar eclipse, pirate/goblin/martian invasion, Slime, a boss spawned/died, wave messages from Frost/Pumpkin/Old Man's Army events

 # How To Use:
-By default the announcer will be enable, but if you want to disable it, change the EnableAnnouncer to false and type /rcfg or /reloadconfig to reload the plugin's configuration
+By default the announcer will be enabled.
+If you want to disable it, change the EnableAnnouncer to false and type /rcfg or /reloadconfig to reload the plugin's configuration